aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 });
 {{</highlight>}}

-### Projen tamper detection
+#### Projen Tamper Detection

-Projen is opinionated and mandates that all project configuration be done through `.projenrc.js` file.
+Projen is opinionated and mandates that all project configuration be done through the `.projenrc.js` file.
 For instance if you directly change `package.json` then Projen will detect that during the release phase and will fail the release attempt.
 Hence, it is a good idea to do projen synth by running the `projen` command on the `constructs/` directory where the `.projenrc.js` file is before pushing the code to our CodeCommit repository.

 {{<highlight bash>}}
 # This is to avoid Projen tamper related errors
 npx projen
 {{</highlight>}}

-### Push code to CodeCommit repository
+## Push Initial Commit to CodeCommit Repository

-Commit and push code with the specific Git commit message.
-The commit message hints how the version number should be incremented, whether this is a major, minor or hot fix.
-For details refer, <a href="https://www.conventionalcommits.org/en/v1.0.0/#specification" target="_blank">Conventional Commits</a>.

-Ensure you push from the `construct-lib-repo` directory
+Ensure you push from the `construct-lib-repo` directory:
 {{<highlight bash>}}
 git add .
-git commit -m 'feat: add HitCounter to Construct Library' git push
+git commit -m 'Initial Commit' git push
 {{</highlight>}}

-### Extra credit (Optional)
+### Extra Credit (Optional)

-#### How to generate jssi transpiled and jsii-packmak packaged target on my machine?
+#### How Do I Generate JSSI Transpiled Packages Locally?

 The `compile` command below needs to be run on `constructs` folder where `.projenrc.js` file is.
 It will compile the typescript files in `src/` folder and place it on to `lib/` folder.
 {{<highlight bash>}}